-- I am an employee who regularly works in the educational industry in one of the following counties: Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty, Montgomery, or Waller County.
+- I am an employee who regularly works in the educational industry in the state of Texas.
 Educational industry is described as working for an elementary, secondary, or post-secondary school, a county superintendent of schools office, an authorized education foundation, or a school board.

 - I am the spouse of someone who died while within the field of membership of this credit union.

-- I am an employee of this credit union.
+- I’m an employee of this credit union.

-- I am an immediate family member of a GCEFCU member (Spouse, Grandparent, Parent, Step-Parent, Child, Step-Child, Grandchild, Daughter/Son-in-Law, Sibling, Step-Sibling, Mother/Father-in-Law).
+- I’m an immediate family member of a GCEFCU member (Spouse, Grandparent, Parent, Step-Parent, Child, Step-Child, Grandchild, Daughter/Son-in-Law, Sibling, Step-Sibling, Mother/Father-in-Law).

 For full list of qualifications, please click here.